Huse-lab/Synapse-Profiling/README.md

 5. Dependencies: non-original functions and useful code from other sources

+## User Guide
 Requirements: MATLAB 2021 or later.
-Set MATLAB path to contain all subfolders within this repository Synapse-Profiling-HuseLab.
+To use, set MATLAB path to contain all subfolders within this repository Synapse-Profiling-HuseLab.
 All dependencies and functions should be contained within.
 Report any missing links or bugs to alex.h.settle@gmail.com or husem@mskcc.org

+If you starting with a .tif stack, begin with the Preprocessing step.
+If you already have MPRender + ROI files, skip to Synapse Analysis Pipeline.

-PREPROCESSING
+# PREPROCESSING

 FROM IMAGE TO MPRENDER & ROI FILES
 The pre-processing step is mostly adapted from Vorselen, D. et al. Microparticle traction force microscopy reveals subcellular force exertion patterns in immune cell target interactions.
 Nat.
 Commun.
 11, 20 (2020). (https://www.nature.com/articles/s41467-019-13804-z)
 See original paper for a general overview of the methodology.